kuzzleio/documentation-old/src/sdk-reference/kuzzle/login.md

 `{ success: true }`
 This is the case, for instance, with the `local` authentication strategy.

 If the request succeeds but there is no token, then it means that the chosen strategy is a two-steps authentication method, such as the OAUTH strategy.
 In that case, the `loginAttempt` event is **not** fired.
-To complete the login, the `setJwtToken` method must be called either with a token or with an appropriate Kuzzle response.
+To complete the login, the `setJwt` method must be called either with a token or with an appropriate Kuzzle response.

 If the login attempt fails, the `loginAttempt` event is fired with the following response:
 `{ success: false, error: 'error message' }`